DaveBathnes/postgresql-training/09 Creating a PostGIS database.md

 Creating a PostGIS database
 ===========================

-Creating a POstGIS database involves the same steps as a normal POstgreSQL database.
-Enabling POstGIS extensions on the database gives a greater variety of dat atypes and fucntions.
+Creating a PostGIS database involves the same steps as a normal POstgreSQL database.
+Enabling PostGIS extensions on the database gives a greater variety of data types and fucntions.

 Create a normal database